fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 FusionCharts Suite XT—the industry's most comprehensive charting solution— is all about easing the whole process of data visualization through charts.
 This developer center includes everything that you'd want to know about FusionCharts Suite XT.

-## Download
+## Download FusionCharts Suite XT

 FusionCharts Suite XT is a JavaScript library that runs on your desktop and mobile web browsers.
 Click [here](https://www.fusioncharts.com/download/) to download the library.

-> Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
+Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
 Thereafter, you can simply include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

 The JavaScript files of FusionCharts Suite library are located in `js` folder of your download package.
 Following is the list of **js** files present in your `fusioncharts` folder: